 Even if you import requirements from an external tool, you can still separately manage requirements that are not integrated.
 To create requirements in qTest Manager, you can create them using the interface or by importing requirements from Excel.

-To create a new requirement in qTest Manager, perform the following steps.
+Requirements are nested inside Modules.
+Therefore, we recommend that you first create a Module to better organize Requirements.
+To create a new Module in qTest Manager, perform the following steps.

-- Click the Requirements module and then select a New Project Module icon from the top left panel.
+- Select the New Project Module icon from the left navigation panel.

 - On the Requirement page, enter the Name of the requirement.